-If you are like just about every other writer, those characters tend to be more in like helpers, partners, facilitators, sidekicks, or even smaller versions of one of your principal characters.
-As such, they tend to have more compatible and complementary agendas than antagonistic or complicating agendas when held up to the agendas of your protagonist and antagonist.
+Your characters will tend to be more in like helpers, partners, facilitators, sidekicks, or even smaller versions of one of your principal characters.
+As such, they tend to have compatible and complementary agendas.

 Do these two things to get the flow going again:

 1. Write down the name of every character and next to it that character's agenda.
-What does that character want?
+What does that character want or need?

-2. Then go back through those agendas and mark those that are supportive or present no obstacle to your protagonist and the same to your antagonist.
+2. Then go back through those agendas and mark those that are supportive or present no obstacle to your protagonist.

-Misalign your agendas, don't merge them into the traffic flow.
-Put characters on a collision course and even let those with compatible agendas at least have a different sense of urgency or difference of opinion on how to get somewhere or get something done.
-The is the source of conflict, and conflict is the currency of novelists.
+Misalign your agendas; don't merge them into a cooperative traffic flow.
+Put characters on collision courses and even let those with compatible agendas at least have different senses of urgency or a difference of opinion on how to get somewhere or get something done.
+This is the source of conflict, and conflict is the currency of novelists.